Our Staff

 Data Manager

-A native North Carolinian, Paul has bachelor’s degrees in Music and French and a master’s degree in Voice Performance from Boston University.
-Paul also enjoys studying and speaking other languages.
-He especially enjoys translating ELI’s written material from English into Spanish and providing phone support as an interpreter for Spanish-speaking callers.
+A native North Carolinian, Paul has bachelor’s degrees in music from UNC-Greensboro and a master’s degree from Boston University.
+In addition, he has a background in foreign languages.
+He especially enjoys translating ELI’s written material from English into Spanish and providing occasional phone & chat Spanish-language support.
+Paul has also represented Exceptional LIves at various special education fairs in Massachusetts, where he shares ELI’s resources with families and education professionals.

 Our Advisors